AT&T internet service review

-There are six different AT&T internet plans, but what speeds you are actually eligible for depends on your location.
+There are currently eight AT&T internet plans to choose from, but what speeds you’re actually eligible for depends on your location.

 For larger households in need of an uncompromising connection, AT&T Internet 1000 offers speeds up to 940 Mbps, or gig speeds.
 This plan is perfect for homes with 10+ devices used for streaming and gaming, as well as connecting smart home devices such as Wi-Fi cameras and thermostats.
 AT&T Internet 1000 also comes with upload speeds up to 940 Mbps, which is ideal for working and learning from home on multiple devices.

 Along with speed and price, equipment fees, data allowances and contracts are major considerations when choosing an internet service.
-With low equipment fees, unlimited data on most plans and no contracts, we find AT&T to be one of the more customer-friendly ISPs.
+With low equipment fees, unlimited data on most plans and no contracts, we find AT&T to be one of the more customer-friendly internet providers.

 Low, but unavoidable, equipment fees

-The cost for your equipment is the same across all plans: $10/mo.
-This fee is a few bucks lower per month than other major internet providers including Verizon and Xfinity.
-AT&T does not give you the option to use your own equipment and avoid that monthly fee, so you can count on adding $10 to the monthly AT&T internet price.
+The cost for your equipment from AT&T is the same across all plans: $10/mo.
+This fee is a few bucks lower per month than other major internet providers like Verizon and Xfinity.
+Unfortunately, AT&T doesn’t give you the option to use your own equipment and avoid that monthly fee, so you can count on adding $10 to the monthly AT&T internet price.

 No contract required for internet